top of page

 Why Hire A Doula?

-Whether or not to hire a doula is a HUGE decision...and it should be!
-Research suggests that the people who make up your birth team greatly impact overall satisfaction and outcomes of pregnancy and birthing journeys.
+Whether or not to hire a doula is a big decision...research suggests that the people who make up your birth team greatly impact overall satisfaction and outcomes of pregnancy and birthing journeys.
 Additionally, receiving consistent, non-judgmental, informed support during the postpartum period has a dramatic positive effect on the physical recovery and mental/emotional well-being of new mothers and their partners.
 But why hire a doula for all that?
 How can you be sure you'll be happy with the decision?
-What does a doula even DO?
+What does a doula even do?

 Doula FAQS: